-There are six SAQ pillars: tone at the top; exceptional talent; simplification and innovation; audit technology and digital; enablement and quality support; and accountability.
-These pillars are supported by a foundation of serving the public interest.
+The Sustainable Audit Quality (SAQ) program, which continues to be the highest priority for EYG member firms' Assurance practices, has six pillars: tone at the top; exceptional talent; simplification and innovation; audit technology and digital; enablement and quality support; and accountability.
 Significant progress has been made through SAQ.
-EY member firms' internal and external inspection findings globally are improving, and there is greater consistency in execution.
+EYG member firms' internal and external inspection findings globally are improving, and there is greater consistency in execution.
 The trend in results also reflects the involvement of the QEL network and a focus on culture and behaviors.